dagstuhl-publishing/datacite-client/readme.md

-# The LZI DataCite API client
+# The Dagstuhl DataCite API client

-The aim of this project is to provide a simply-to-use php interface for
+The aim of this project is to provide an easy-to-use php interface for
 - providing scheme-compliant DataCite metadata
 - registering/updating the doi metadata via the DataCite API.